Preseason Backcountry Skiing Checklist – Dial in Your Gear

 10. Wash Your Shell and Pants

 Ski clothes still shedding snow and rain OK?
-Whether you wear waterproof, breathable GORE-TEX or prefer softshell outerwear, do yourself a favor and give it a wash with one of the tech wash detergents that helps to renew durable water repellency and maintain breathability.
-Be sure to tumble dry on a low setting (read the care tag for your gear) to help set in the water-repellency.
+Whether you wear waterproof, breathable GORE-TEX or prefer softshell outerwear, do yourself a favor and give your ski jacket and pants a wash with one of the tech wash detergents that helps to renew durable water repellency and maintain breathability.
+Be sure to tumble dry on a low setting (read the care tag for your gear) to help set in the water repellency.
 Read our article about renewing DWR.
 GORE-TEX Pro

 If it’s time to buy a new backcountry ski shell, read our GORE-TEX guide for everything you need to know about all the different GORE-TEX options